ppannuto/python-titlecase/README.rst

 not be handled correctly.

-If anyone has concrete solutions to improve these or other shortcomings of the libraries, pull requests a very welcome!
+If anyone has concrete solutions to improve these or other shortcomings of the libraries, pull requests are very welcome!